 First of all, let’s talk about Gingivitis.
 What is it?

 Gingivitis, defined as a “common and mild form of gum disease-causing inflammation, redness, and swelling in the gums that surround the base of your teeth”, is diagnosed in some form by dentists in a large majority of the patients they see every day.
-In fact, close to 80% of adults in American have some form of gum disease (with 47.2% being the more advanced Periodontitis, as reported by the CDC).
+In fact, close to 80% of adults in America have some form of gum disease (with 47.2% being the more advanced Periodontitis, as reported by the CDC).

 Gingivitis is incredibly common and can be brought on by a laundry list of health characteristics, such as: